 Sustainable fibres in Fair Trade Crafts

 Lecture about Fair Trade crafts importance for environmental sustainability and livelihood.
-Stories and photos presenting the artisans and their use of natural fibres (mountain grass, palm leaf, sisal) for the manufacture of hats and bags.
+Stories and photos presenting the artisans and their use of natural fibres (mountain grass, palm leaf, sedges, sisal) for the manufacture of hats and bags.
 Listeners also have the opportunity during the lecture to see and feel the handcrafted products.

 Handicrafts is of great importance within the Fair Trade movement: